ludolfpretorius/portfolio-template/README.md

 # portfolio-template
-Portfolio template for a Javascript workshop that I am presenting
+A portfolio template that is the course project for a Javascript workshop that I host every now and then for some of my colleagues at 2U/GetSmarter.